 The Bible states that the husband is to submit to Christ, and the woman is to submit to her husband, and here is where we sometimes meet with shaky ground in our modern society.
-It would ‘seem’ to oppose the emancipation of women.
+It would seem to oppose the emancipation of women.
 (Though it really doesn’t.)
-Sadly, even good things can be taken too far, and inadvertently we end up chained rather than free.
-Unfortunately, we can totally obliterate the truth, undermining the perfectly good plan that God set in place for marriage.
-(This may be in part, just a lack of understanding.
-But I think selfish ambition, and stubbornness has a hand in there also.)

-Submitting to ones husband is not as barbaric or outdated as it’s made out to be, not when the husband is told–as is the case in scripture–to love his wife.
-Being that he himself is to submit to Christ, his attitude should be of one who patiently, and gently takes care with his family.
-This isn’t always how the story goes, but there will be a part three which will address this.
+Submitting to ones husband is not as barbaric or outdated as it’s made out to be, not when the husband is told–as is the case in Scripture–to love his wife.
+Being that he himself is to submit to Christ, he should patiently, and gently takes care with his family.
+This isn’t always how the story goes, but part three will address thi scenario.
 (I know, you didn’t sign up for a three part series, right?)

-Getting back to the point at hand, submission as in the description I stated in the paragraph above, is clearly not in the image of being lorded over, but of a willingness to accept the husband’s role as one of responsibility to and for his family.
+Getting back to the point at hand, submission as in the description I stated in the paragraph above, is clearly not about being lorded over, but of a willingness to accept the husband’s role as one of responsibility to and for his family.
 (This is actually good news, and even comforting.)
 This is the true picture of love and marriage.

 The roles set for marriage are really no different than any other worldly system which places individuals in their specified purposed positions.
 Everyone gets a part and a place, and like cogs in the intricate workings of a clock, when all the pieces work in unison, for the same purpose and good, the workings will knit together in a harmonious rhythm.
 (Again, they should.)